 Pfizer has a lot of explaining to do—as do Pfizer’s partners at the FDA.
 At this point, the FDA has to be seen as a captured agency.
 (If there is a term that Americans need to incorporate into their vocabulary, it is regulatory capture [see here].)
 Hundreds of millions of people rolled up their sleeves on the basis of Pfizer’s awesome statistic.
 They trusted government officials and Pfizer to tell the truth about the mRNA shots.
 They were led to believe that they could protect themselves and stop the spread of COVID-19 by getting the jab.
 That’s what we were told.

-Now more and more people are getting boosters mere months after receiving the initial two doses.
-Many of these people still believe they are following “The Science.”
-At this point, they are just following “The Politics.”And, most likely, they have not read Pfizer’s NEJM article.
-Otherwise, they would know that Pfizer’s awesome statistic is a semi-attached figure and the culmination of a taxpayer funded magic show: a carefully crafted illusion involving conceptual sleight of hand and lies by omission.
+Millions of people are now getting booster shots mere months after receiving the initial two doses.
+Many of these people believe they are following “The Science.”
+At this point, they are just following “The Politics.”
+And, probably, they have not read Pfizer’s NEJM article.
+Otherwise, they would know that Pfizer’s awesome statistic is really a semi-attached figure and the culmination of a taxpayer-funded magic show: a carefully crafted illusion involving conceptual sleight of hand and lies by omission.